 This essential seminar provides students with the information and skills needed to excel in the classroom and launch their college career.
 While K-12 is a right to education, higher education is all about staying eligible.
 No longer is it about just moving through the grade or the classroom, it is about meeting the standards set.
 Students learn steps to getting organized, gain the right mindset toward studying, and make your study sessions count.
 Students will also learn steps towards tackling the elusive college paper along with additional academic information pertinent to a successful year at NCU.
-This is a required workshop for some students because information will also be disseminated regarding academic advising for future semesters.
+This is a required workshop for provisionally admitted students who do not meet the GPA admissions requirement and will be offered during Welcome Week.
+Students will be required to achieve a 2.0 GPA during their first semester or be enrolled in GS 143 during their second semester.